jzl4/financial-etl-poc/dockerized-airflow-notes.md

 - The airflow user in the base image has a specific UID (let's say 50000).
 All files in /home/airflow and /opt/airflow are owned by this UID.
 - Your Goal: Change the airflow user's UID to match your host system (1000 in your case)
 - The Issue: When usermod tries to change the UID (later on, in next line), it also tries to update file ownership, but it fails because it can't access/modify certain files
-- The Solution: We manually change ownership BEFORE running usermod.
-"Give ownership to UID 1000, group 0 (root group), -R means recursive (all subdirectories and files), and apply this to /home/airflow (user's home directory) and /opt/airflow (where Airflow is installed)"
+- The Solution: We manually change ownership BEFORE running usermod, because only root can modify user accounts (change UID), change file ownership, or install system packages.
+- This code snippet says: "Give ownership to UID 1000, group 0 (root group), -R means recursive (all subdirectories and files), and apply this to /home/airflow (user's home directory) and /opt/airflow (where Airflow is installed)"
+- We have to change the ownership of existing files BEFORE modifying the user, because currently, Airflow UID is 50000, these files are owned by UID 50000, so we have the power to change their ownership now.
+Conversely if we change the user UID via "usermod..." to 1000 first, these files will become "orphaned" (owned by non-existent UID 50000), and then we cannot change ownership of these files because we are no longer the owner!
 - Note: /home/airflow is separate from mounted volumes.
 This is airflow user's home directory inside of the container, and it contains .bashrc, .profile, and various config files

 ```
 RUN usermod --uid ${AIRFLOW_UID} airflow
 ```
 - Now that we've fixed the file ownership issues, usermod can successfully change the airflow user's UID from the original (50000) to your desired UID (1000).
 - Why match UIDs?
 When you mount volumes from your host to the container, the host files are owned by your user ID (UID 1000), and container files are also owned by airflow user (now also UID 1000), so no permission conflicts

 ```
 COPY requirements.txt /requirements.txt
 RUN chown airflow:root /requirements.txt
 ```
 - Copy requirements.txt file into the container as /requirements.txt
-- Change ownership to "airflow user, root group" so that airflow user can read it
+- Change ownership to "airflow user, root group" so that airflow user can read it.
+Recall that airflow:root now refers to UID 1000 (not 50000)

 ```
 USER airflow
 RUN pip install --no-cache-dir -r /requirements.txt
 ```
--- Switch back to the airflow user for security best practices -- Install Python packages as the non-root user from /requirements.txt -- Argument --no-cache-dir saves space by not storing pip cache
+-- Switch back to the airflow user for security best practices -- Install Python packages as the non-root user from /requirements.txt (still UID 1000) -- Argument --no-cache-dir saves space by not storing pip cache

 In summary, this combination of steps in Dockerfile leads to: